arshadkazmi42/android-custom-camera-with-live-filter/README.md

 The output apk will be in `/app/build/outputs/apk/release`.
 Transfer the apk to your device and install it to use the application.

-## Note
-* Permissions are requested at the initial splash screen.
-Do not deny the permission after, as it will cause the app to not function correctly.